MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/iaddrbookimapiprop.md

 ---
 title: "IAddrBook  IMAPIProp"
-description: This article describes IAddrBook IMAPIProp and provides properties and methods.
+description: The IAddrBook IMAPIProp supports access to the MAPI address book and includes operations such as displaying common dialog boxes.

 manager: soliver
 ms.date: 03/09/2015